ramonbouckaert/quicksa1/README.md

 QuickSA1 is written in Kotlin, and expects a Postgresql database with the PostGIS extension installed.
 When built, QuickSA1 produces two executable JARs: a command-line tool for setting up QuickSA1, and a JAR that can be used as an AWS Lambda function.

 A hosted version of this tool can be used at [https://www.quicksa1.com/{INSERT_SA1_HERE}](https://www.quicksa1.com/80106106801)
+You can also search for SA1s by their human-readable names like so: [https://www.quicksa1.com/braddon](https://www.quicksa1.com/braddon)

 ## Build
 To build all modules, run: